siberoloji/siberoloji.github.io/content/en/docs/osint/100-2024-10-17-crowdsourcing-geolocation-on-social-platforms-for-osint-image-tracking.md

 ---

 In the ever-evolving world of Open Source Intelligence (OSINT), the power of collective knowledge has emerged as a formidable tool for geolocation tracking.
 Crowdsourcing geolocation on social platforms has become an increasingly popular and effective method for OSINT practitioners to pinpoint the locations depicted in images.
-This blog post delves into the intricacies of this technique, exploring its methodologies, benefits, challenges, and ethical considerations.
+This article delves into the intricacies of this technique, exploring its methodologies, benefits, challenges, and ethical considerations.

 ## Understanding Crowdsourced Geolocation